How can I view my electric account information (due date, bill amount, etc.?)

 How much is my deposit and will I have to pay one?

-Residential members who are required to pay deposits will be charged $250 or the average of two months of bills.
+Residential members who are required to pay deposits will be charged $300 or the average of two and a half months of bills.
 All renters are required to pay deposits.
-Churches and small commercial businesses are required to pay a deposit or $300 or an average of two months of bills.
-Large commercial members are required to pay a deposit of $500 or an average of two months of bills.
+Non-residential accounts will be required to provide a cash deposit or bond equivalent to two and one-half months estimated billings prior to service being connected, subject to the minimums presented below:

 How long does it take to get my residential deposit back?